CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 ## Functionality
 After creating a valid schedule, a user can opt to send a PDF version of the finalized schedule to a printer or a designated email address
 ## Design
+1) Convert the current schedule to a PDF format ()

+1) Printing

+* If print button is clicked
+* Convert current schedule to PDF Format
+* Send PDF to the computer's printer interface
+* From this point forward the user can print as desired

+2) Emailing

+* If email button is clicked
+* Convert current schedule to PDF Format
+* If signed into an email, the PDF would be attached in a new draft
+* From this point forward the user can deignate someone to send to or edit the email as desired

 ## QA